Lucille Ball Desi Arnaz Museum & Center for Comedy

 The museum opened in 1996 and as of 2015, drew approximately 25,000 international visitors annually.
 The Comedy Center followed in 2016.

 Displays

 In addition to re-created sets, including the series' iconic living room, the museum showcases the work of Desilu Studios in an adjacent building, houses the couple's artifacts and memorabilia including Ball's Emmy Awards, and an event facility dubbed the Tropicana Room, a recreation of Ricky Ricardo's nightclub.

 Comedy festival

 Formerly, each May, the museum celebrated Lucy-Desi Days, which featured several events including panel discussions with those closest to Ball and Arnaz.
 In the spring of 1989, Ball was meant to attend the commencement ceremony at Jamestown Community College and receive an honorary degree from the institution, and during the same weekend she planned to attend the Lucille Ball Festival of New Comedy, which she had developed in cooperation with the Arts Council of Jamestown, but she died shortly before the scheduled event.

+In 1991, the National Comedy Center established the annual Lucille Ball Comedy Festival, which is now held every August to honor Ball's August 6 birthday.

+This year (2025) Mr. Mike Butler was named the Honorary Grand Marshall Of The Lucille Ball Comedy Festival due to his years of unwavering support for the festival and his unmatched devotion as a fan of Lucille Ball.